Getting Started with Incident Management

 Scenario: The issue has been mitigated, and the team is monitoring the situation.
 The incident status is stable.

-In the Communications section, you can send out a notification updating the status of the incident.
+In the Notifications section, you can send out a notification updating the status of the incident.

 The default message has the incident’s title in the subject and information about the current status of the incident in the body.

 In an actual incident you would send updates to the people involved in the incident.
 For this example, send a notification to yourself only.

 You should receive an email with the message.

 You can create customized message templates.
 Group templates together using the Category field.

 Scenario: It’s been confirmed that the issue no longer impacts customers and that you’ve resolved the issue.
 The team wants a postmortem to look back on what went wrong.

 - Go to the Overview section.